The 50 Best NBA Players of All Time

 50. Luka Dončić

 ‘Luka Magic’ is more than just a catchphrase.
+He is an influential player and one of the fastest-rising stars in the NBA.

-He is also the youngest player in the league to record a triple-double in a playoff game and he was the first teenager ever to hit a 30-point triple-double (35 points, 12 rebounds, 10 assists).
+Doncic also holds the record for the youngest player in the league to record a triple-double in a playoff game.
+He also became the first teenager ever to hit a 30-point triple-double (35 points, 12 rebounds, 10 assists) as well as the first player to hit 250+ points, 70+ rebounds, and 70+ assists through his first eight playoff games.

 49. Dennis Rodman

-Rodman averaged 13.1 rebounds per game over a thirteen season NBA career, which is pretty impressive in itself.
-During the 1991/92 season, he averaged an amazing 18.7 rebounds for Detroit.
+Rodman averaged 13.1 rebounds per game over a thirteen-season NBA career, which is pretty impressive in itself.
+During the 1991-92 season, he averaged an amazing 18.7 rebounds for Detroit.
 Now, that is dominant defending.

 48. Clyde Drexler

 It’s hard to argue with those attacking figures.
 He also won an NBA Championship with Houston and was part of the 1992 ‘Dream Team’ that won an Olympic Gold Medal.
-It is hardly surprising that he is considered one of the greatest shooting guards of all-time.
+It is hardly surprising that he is considered one of the greatest shooting guards of all time.

-His best scoring season came in 1988/89 when he averaged 27.2 points per game.
+His best scoring season came in 1988-89 when he averaged 27.2 points per game.

 47. Paul Pierce